-It’s that time of year for our six-state coverage area:
+It’s that time of year for our coverage area:

 thunderstorm season.
 Scientists say we’re in the perfect spot for storms,